Inbibo/adonisfx_docs/docs/maya/locators.md

 Three transform nodes will be required to create the AdnLocatorRotation.
 The creation process is the following:

- 1. Select three scene objects with transform nodes.
+ 1. Select three transform objects in the scene.
 The order in which the objects are selected is relevant, as the created angle will have the following arrangement:
     - First selected object: Start point of the angle.
     - Second selected object: Middle point of the angle.
     - Third selected object: End point of the angle.